Turbopump: Postwar acceleration

-Later Iteration
+Later iteration

-Gas generator cycles dominated engine design from the Goddard early days through the 1960's (with a handful of early engines like the V-2 and derivatives being a catalyst-driven cycle more specifically).
+Gas generator cycles dominated engine design from the Goddard early days through the 1960s (with a handful of early engines like the V-2 and derivatives being a catalyst-driven cycle more specifically).
 The American RL10 saw the advent of the expander cycle in 1962, and the Soviet RD-253 was the beginning of the staged combustion cycle in 1965.
 The American J-2S (a derivative of the GG cycle J-2) pioneered the tap-off cycle in a late 1960s test campaign, though it never flew.

 The RS-25 took the staged combustion cycle to new heights.
 These would serve as the space shuttle main engines (SSME), and their turbopumps spun at over 30,000 rpm, delivering 150 lb/s (68 kg/s) of liquid hydrogen and 896 lbm/s (406 kg/s) of liquid oxygen to the engine.
 It technically featured four separate turbopumps; with both the ox side and fuel side featuring a smaller boost pump before their main pumps, to increase suction performance in a design demanding very high head / shaft speeds.

-While not technically a turbopump (in that it lacks a turbine), the Electron Rocket's Rutherford became the first engine to use an electrically-driven pump in flight in 2018.
+While not technically a turbopump (in that it lacks a turbine), the Electron rocket's Rutherford became the first engine to use an electrically-driven pump in flight in 2018.